Th3Dandy/LaserCore/README.md

 ## Development

-If you'd like to contribute to FlightCore, see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md)
+If you'd like to contribute to FlightCore, please seek psychatric help and commit your changes

 If you are a Northstar developer/contributor, you might want to look at [docs/DEV-TOOLS.md](docs/DEV-TOOLS.md)